kedarv/OSX-Tasker-ipack/README.md

 -alias myApp -keyalg RSA -keysize 2048 -validity 10000
 ```

 You should now see a file called my-release-key.keystore.

-Now, open up `ipacker.sh` again, and change `keystore=""` to hold the directory path of `my-release-key.keystore`
+Open up `local.properties` and change `key.store` to the full path of the `my-release-key.keystore` file.